Complete Blood Count; CBC Test

 A CBC test is called a complete blood count test looks at the quantities and characteristics of blood cells.
 The dimensions, quantity, and level of maturity of the various blood cells in a given amount of blood are all measured by a complete blood count (CBC) test.
 Red blood cells (RBCs), white blood cells (WBCs), and platelets are the three types of cells that are examined.

-The oxygen-carrying capacity of red blood cells is crucial for preventing anaemia and weariness.
-While the hematocrit component of the CBC assesses the proportion of red blood cells in the blood, haemoglobin assesses the ability of the red blood cells to transport oxygen.
+The oxygen-carrying capacity of red blood cells is crucial for preventing anemia and weariness.
+While the hematocrit component of the CBC assesses the proportion of red blood cells in the blood, hemoglobin assesses the ability of the red blood cells to transport oxygen.

 White blood cells defend against disease.
 Therefore, an infection may be present if there are more white blood cells than usual.
 Reduced levels could be a sign of some rheumatic conditions or a drug reaction.